Rungnar/StickXSwap/README.md

 - ViGEmBus must be installed and running
 - HidHide must be configured correctly to hide the physical controller while allowing StickXSwap access

-If there is no input detection, input duplication, or the X-axis swap is not applied, verify HidHide configuration before reporting issues.
+If there is no input detection, input duplication, or the X-axis swap is not applied, see: [TROUBLESHOOTING](./TROUBLESHOOTING.md)

 ---